All are invited to come to our table for an evening of simple pleasures and exquisite food in the middle of McDonald Farm's 60 peaceful acres.

 The second Farm to Fork Dinner at McDonald Farm will take place Saturday, August 18th, 5:00pm to 8:30pm at The Conservation Foundation's McDonald Farm, 10S404 Knoch Knolls Road in Naperville.

 - A four-course world-class dinner, including wine, prepared by Chef Paul Virant, owner of three critically-acclaimed Chicago-area restaurants.
 Chef Paul has won a cornucopia of awards and has an insatiable passion for cooking with local food.

-- Organic vegetables grown right on McDonald Farm by the Green Earth Institute, the organic farming operation who leases our farmland.
+- Organic vegetables grown right on McDonald Farm by the Green Earth CSA, now a program of The Conservation Foundation after our merger earlier this year.
 We can personally attest to the care and attention given to each plant, and you can taste the love!

-Tickets are $125/person for Members of The Conservation Foundation or the Green Earth Institute, and $150/person for Non-Members.
+Tickets are $150/person for Members of The Conservation Foundation or the Green Earth Institute, and $175/person for Non-Members.

 As far as what to wear, you can be as fancy or as casual as you'd like, but be comfortable - we'll be dining outdoors on a farm.
 Dinner will be set up under a tent so we will be sheltered in case of rain, but there is no rain date for this event.